rithmschool/javascript_computer_science_exercises/singly_linked_lists_exercise/readme.md

 ### set

-This function should insert a node at the beginning of the SinglyLinkedList.
-It should return the node removed.
+This function should update the value of a node at a given index of the SinglyLinkedList.
+It should return true if the node is updated successfully, or false if an invalid index is passed in.

 ### _get